athi94/isl-solutions/docs/chapters/4/solutions.md

 ![](img/unnamed-chunk-38-1.png)

-1-NN has the best performance with an error rate of 8.6%.
+1-NN has the best performance with a test error rate of 8.6%.
 To be honest I'm not entirely sure what to make of this, it could be implying there's a high degree of non-linearity in the required model which may help explain why QDA performs slightly better than logistic regression or LDA.